Multi-GI 5 Reviews: The right probiotic blend for you?

 Rating: 7 / 10

-Another knock against Multi GI 5's safety profile is their use of inulin from chicory root as a prebiotic.
-Competing studies disagree about whether small amounts of FODMAPs could actually benefit people with IBS and similar digestive disorders.
+Another knock against Multi-GI 5's safety profile is its use of inulin from chicory root as a prebiotic and oligosaccharides for sweetness in the powder formulation.
+Competing studies disagree on whether small amounts of FODMAPs like these could actually benefit people with IBS and similar digestive disorders.
 But the risk isn't worth it for those with particularly sensitive stomachs, especially considering that FODMAP-friendly prebiotic fibers are common.

 Convenience